zlwilson/cpsc310project/README.md

-# CPSC 310 Project
+# CPSC 310 Project Repository

 This is the base project for CPSC310.
 You will extend this codebase for all of the deliverables in the project.

-## Configure project
+Please keep your repository private.

+The [course webpage](https://github.com/ubccpsc/310/tree/2016sept) is your best resource for additional details about the project, AutoTest, and the specific requirements of each project deliverable.
+These resources will be frequently updated as the term progresses.

+## Configuring your environment

 To start using this project you need to get your computer configured so you can build and execute the code.
 This process should be largely similar to the ```cpsc310starter``` repo used during the first lab.
 To do this, follow these steps; the specifics of each step (especially the first two) will vary based on which operating system your computer has: